 This policy sets out the requirement for all schools to develop an Annual Implementation Plan (AIP).

-The AIP is developed and monitored by school leaders or leadership teams (such as the School Improvement Team) using the Strategic Planning Online Tool (SPOT).
+The AIP is developed and monitored within the Strategic Planning Online Tool (SPOT).

 The Guidance tab sets out detailed advice for each step of the AIP process.